kbelita/Getting-and-Cleaning-Data-Assmt/Codebook.md

 * Remove activity number and only show activitylabels
 * Merges subject numbers from train and test
 * Merges subject, activity, and measurements
-* write table in to tidydata.txt
+* Writes table in to tidydata.txt
-* creates independent tidy data set with the average of each variable for each activity and each subject by melting and casting
+* Creates independent tidy data set with the average of each variable for each activity and each subject by melting and casting
-* writes new average tidy data in to averagetidydata.txt
+* Writes new average tidy data in to averagetidydata.txt